maxxiimo/the-front-end-manifesto/information-architecting.md

 Information Architecting
 ------------------------

-Now that we have reviewed the three pillars of foundation work: markup, styles, and mobile, it's time to delve into actually building your websites/application.
-The best place to start is with the splash page or application console: its navigation, content, layout, look and feel.
-Your homepage and/or application console is of critical importance to your project.
-Most of the time it is the first thing that a user will see, and how the end-user will understand your [whatever your building] and how they will [whatever they will do], and it sets the tone and unifying theme for every subsequent page or functionality.
+Now that we have reviewed the three pillars of foundation work: [markup][], [styles][], and [mobile][], it's time to delve into actually building a websites/application.
+The best place to start is with the splash page or application console: its navigation, content, interaction, layout, and look and feel.
+The homepage is of critical importance to your project.
+Most of the time it is the first thing a user will see, and how they will understand your [whatever your building] and how they will [whatever they will do], and it sets the tone and unifying theme for every subsequent page or functionality.

 The key to being successful in building your application splash page and/or console can be summed up in one word: